paulvortex/RwgTex/README.md

 Compression modes
 ------
+0. Default compressor.
+Use best speed/quality compressor for the current codec.
+   For the DXT it's ATI Compressonator for color, NVidia Texture Tools for normalmaps For ETC1/ETC1 it's Google's Etc2Comp
+   For PVRTC it is PowerVR TexTool
 1. "ATI" - AMD's The Compressonator tool.
    Supported compressions: DXT1-5, RXGB, YCG1-4
 2. "NV" - NVidia DXTlib compressor.